mirna-ashour/ease-journal/design_doc.md

 - Removal/Creation of categories
 - A simple searching mechanism to find journal entries
 - Duplicate a journal entry
+- User can indicate whether or not they want a generated prompt for a new entry
+- Recommend personlized prompts to the user within the categories
+- Can discard/regenerate personalized prompts
+- Insert images inline within entries
+- Order entries alphabetically by title or by date

 ### Overview for storage